 John A Macdonald

-In 1885 Sir John A. Macdonald's Franchise Act gave Indians the right to vote without, as in the past, having to give up in exchange any of their special rights as Aboriginals.
-The Act lasted until 1898 when the franchise was taken away by the Laurier government.
+[In 1885 Sir John A. Macdonald's Franchise Act gave all adult Indians living in eastern Canada the right to vote without, as in the past, having to give up in exchange any of their special rights as Aboriginals.
+The Act lasted until 1898 when the franchise was taken away by the Laurier government.]

 The Acts commonly known as the Gradual Civilization Act of 1857 and the Gradual Enfranchisement Act of 1869 were almost uniformly aimed at removing any special distinction or rights afforded First Nations peoples and at assimilating them into the larger settler population.
 This was initially meant to be accomplished by the Gradual Civilization Act through voluntary enfranchisement (i.e., a First Nations person would relinquish their status in exchange for land and the right to vote), but only one person voluntarily enfranchised.